daverona/docker-cromwell/README.md

 (Otherwise cromwell won't be able to write any output to `$PWD/data` on the host.)
 Note that if the command is *omitted*, cromwell runs in *server* mode by default.

-> Note that there is a user `cromwell` in the container which runs the cromwell instance.
+> Note that there is a user `cromwell` in the container to run a cromwell instance
-> And note that `cromwell` user in the container is set to the user on the host running the command.
+> and this user is mapped by the host user running the above command.
-> Therefore the host directory (i.e. `$PWD/data`), which is bind-mounted to `/data` in the container,
+> This user `cromwell` needs to read and write to `/data`, Therefore the host directory (i.e. `$PWD/data`), which is bind-mounted to `/data` in the container,
 > must be readable/writable by the user on the host.
 > If you have a specific user on the host to run cromwell,
 > replace `--user` option with the user's uid and gid